aptos-labs/aptos-core/aptos-move/framework/aptos-names/sources/readme.md

 ### Pricing

-In order to help deter spam, we will be charging a fee for registering a domain name.
+In order to help deter spam, we will be charging a fee for registering a domain name, and a significantly lower fee for subdomain names..
 The fee is variable, depending on the length of the name, and the duration of the registration.
 This fee is sent to an account controlled by the `Aptos Foundation`, and will be used to fund grants for the ecosystem.